-I have examined the pension fund financial statements for the year ended 31 March 2018, which comprise the Fund Account, the Net Assets Statement and the related notes 1 to 28.

-In my opinion, the pension fund financial statements are consistent with the full annual statement of accounts of Suffolk Pension Fund for the year ended 31 March 2018 and comply with applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2017/18.
+We have audited the pension fund financial statements for the year ended 31 March 2018 under the Local Audit and Accountability Act 2014.
+The Pension Fund financial statements comprise the Fund Account, the Net Assets Statement and the related notes 1 to 28.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2017/18.